omni-network/omni/sdk/README.md

 - `useOrder` is used to create an order.
 An open method is returned to asynchronously open an order.
 - Validation reflects another call to our Solver API to validate the order, this can be helpful for verifying an order before opening it.
 - `error` will give you information about any potential issues.
-- `status` will give you the status of the order:
+- `status` will give you the status of the order (exported by the SDK if required):

 ```tsx
 export type OrderStatus =